QuantumLiquids/UltraDMRG/README.md

 - Yi-Fan Jiang, providing me with extensive help and guidance in writing parallel DMRG
 - Hong Yao, my PhD advisor.
 His encouragement and continuous support of computational resources played crucial roles in the implementation of parallel DMRG.
-- Zhen-Cheng Gu, my postdoc advisor, one of the pioneers in the field of tensor network.
+- Zhen-Cheng Gu, my advisor, one of the pioneers in the field of tensor network.

 Their expertise and support have been invaluable in the development of UltraDMRG.